dotphiles/dotphiles/README.md

   - Backups

-    An existing ~/.dotfiles will be backed up into `~/.backup/dotfiles/` if found
+    Any existing ~/.dotfiles will be backed up into `~/.backup/dotfiles/` if found

 Editing
 -------